Luis Acevedo

-Luis Miguel Acevedo Tabárez (born 5 October 1996) is a Uruguayan professional footballer who plays as a forward for Uruguayan Primera División club Rentistas.
+Luis Miguel Acevedo Tabárez (born 5 October 1996) is a Uruguayan professional footballer who plays as a forward for Deportes Temuco in the Primera B de Chile.

 Career

 On 7 February 2019, Acevedo joined Peñarol on a one-year contract with a possibility of extension at the end of it.

 Personal life

 Luis is the elder brother of New York City midfielder Nicolás Acevedo.